sweiichen/digits-detection/README.md

 ## Inference
-The inference time per image is about 122 ms.
+The inference time per image is about 122 ms when using GPU from google Colab.
 ### Inference and get the bbox information
-You should put the test images in the [./inference](https://github.com/sweiichen/digits-detection/tree/main/inference) folder and run [inference.py](https://github.com/sweiichen/digits-detection/blob/main/inference.py) and you will get the results information in results.json.
+You should put the test images in the [./inference](https://github.com/sweiichen/digits-detection/tree/main/inference) folder and run [inference.py](https://github.com/sweiichen/digits-detection/blob/main/inference.py) and you will get the results information in the results.json.
 ```
 python inference.py
 ```
 The json format is a list of dictionaries.
 Each dictionary contains four keys
 - "filename": the file name of a image
 - "bbox": list of bounding boxes in (y1, x1, y2, x2)